pattens-tech/dynamics-365-form-templates/documentation.md

 - **Group related fields:** Use `<fieldset>` and `<legend>` for related groups (e.g., consent checkboxes).
 - **Accessible submit button:** Ensure the submit button is a `<button>` or `<input type="submit">` and is clearly labeled.

+### Credits

+This documentation has been re-written from: https://learn.microsoft.com/en-gb/dynamics365/customer-insights/journeys/custom-template-attributes?WT.mc_id=DX-MVP-5003395